7 reasons your family is so poor and how to escape poverty

 Reasons why your family is so poor

 Is your family so poor that you are always afraid of inviting people over?
-Are you facing financial stress, living paycheck to paycheck, and ashamed of yourself that no matter how hard you try your financial situation never gets better?
-Have you ever wondered why is your family so poor in the first place?
-In this article, I put together a list of 7 reasons you are poor and tips to lift your family out of poverty.
+Are you facing financial stress, living paycheck to paycheck, and ashamed of yourself that no matter how hard you try, your financial situation never gets better?
+Have you ever wondered why your family is so poor in the first place?
+In this article, I listed the seven possible reasons you are poor and tips to lift your family out of poverty.

 Being poor is one of the worst experiences of human existence.
-Poverty makes it harder to afford basic human basic needs such as food and shelter.
-While there are many reasons why you are always struggling financially, the real answer to why your family lives below the poverty line might surprise you.
+Poverty makes it harder to afford basic needs such as food and shelter.
+While there are many reasons why you are always struggling financially, the honest answer to why your family lives below the poverty line might surprise you, as you will see in this article.

-Even if you are poor, however, it does not mean your fate is sealed.
+It does not mean your fate is sealed, even if you are poor.
 No matter your age, education level, or experience, you can lift yourself out of poverty and live the life you always dreamed of.
-All it takes is an affirmative decision to make a positive change in your life, setting up unbreakable goals, and being bold and disciplined enough to achieve those goals.
+All it takes is choosing to make a positive change in your life, setting up unbreakable goals, and being bold and disciplined enough to achieve them.

 Without further ado, let’s get started.

-One primary reason your family is so poor is the lack of financial literacy.
-Keep in mind that financial literacy has nothing to do with your education level.
-Millions of people are sitting on college degrees or higher and yet still live paycheck to paycheck.
+The primary reason your family is so poor is the lack of financial literacy.
+I must remind you that financial literacy has nothing to do with your education level.
+Millions of people are sitting on college and master’s degrees or PhDs and still live paycheck to paycheck.
+Your level of education or career has nothing to do with your current money problems.

-Financial literacy focuses more on how you effectively use your financial skills such as budgeting, investing, saving, paying off debt, and keeping up with other personal finance aspects.
-Your family is very poor because everyone in your family thinks that money is designed to be spent to fulfill your desires.
+Financial education focuses more on effectively using your financial skills, such as budgeting, investing, saving, paying off debt, and keeping up with other personal finance aspects.
+Your family is impoverished because everyone in your family thinks that money is designed to be spent to fulfill your desires.
 Many people call this You Only Live Once(YOLO).
-No one in your entire family knows any better because good financial habits are never part of your family’s conversations.
-Parents never talk about money, so, kids never learn anything until they are already drowning in debt.
+No one in your family knows any better because good financial habits are never part of your family’s conversations.
+Parents never talk about money, so kids never learn anything until they are drowning in debt.
 No one knows how to manage the money that comes into your family.

-Without a solid understanding of how to manage your finances, save, invest, and create diversified income streams, it’s challenging to break free from the cycle of poverty.
+It’s challenging to break free from the cycle of poverty without a solid understanding of how to manage your finances and create diversified income streams.
 You cannot avoid financial traps such as bad debt because you don’t know how.
-If your family never talks about budgeting, building wealth, or investing, you are more likely to live in poverty your entire life.
-Sometimes poverty is passed on for generations because no one in your family gets the financial education needed to break out of poverty.
+You will remain poor if your family never talks about budgeting, building wealth, or investing.
+Sometimes, poverty is passed on for generations because no one in your family gets the financial education needed to escape poverty.

-If you are ready to leave your poor family, get out of poverty, and become rich, here is a step-by-step guide to get out of poverty.
+If you are ready to escape poverty and become rich like everyone else, here is a step-by-step guide.

 2. Your family is so poor because you don’t set financial goals

-The difference between your family and a rich family is goals.
+The difference between your family and a wealthy family is that rich families always set their goals and spend their lives chasing them.
 Goals are what keep you going and fighting through hard times.
 You need financial goals to save money and invest when everyone is spending.
 Goals give you a reason to hustle.

 To prevent your family from being so poor, start setting up financial goals and start allocating money towards those goals.